 Ostrich.
 That’s what I can be when it comes to anything mechanical.
 Planes, trains and automobiles are amazing, as long as they work.
 Lately, I’ve had a boat engine not start, my Vespa not engaging into gear and the brakes on my son’s bike falling off.
 I need to do better.
 I need to understand maintenance on a much higher level – or at the very least be diligent about getting my vehicles serviced regularly.

 While driving cars is an exciting aspect of my job, it gives me little ammunition for evaluating older vehicles.
 I know embarrassingly little about maintenance or what to check for throughout various automotive systems.
 Should you run the A/C every so often?
 How soon should you check the oil?
 Or top up antifreeze or when replace wiper blades?
 The last thing you want is to be away from home with a problem – especially an unseen issue involving carbon monoxide, nitrogen oxide, or nitrogen monoxide.
 These are the 3 vehicle emissions that are removed by the emissions system, and when it’s not working, prospects are terrifying for both you and the environment.
-OK Tire wants to help keep us all safe while out on the road this summer, and in partnership with them, I’ve put together an exhaust 101 cheat sheet!
+I’ve put together an exhaust 101 cheat sheet!

 The Leaking Exhaust System